Francis Ellingwood Abbot

-Francis Ellingwood Abbot (November 6, 1836 – October 23, 1903) was an American philosopher and theologian who sought to reconstruct theology in accord with scientific method.
+Francis Ellingwood Abbot (November 6, 1836 – October 23, 1903) was an American philosopher and theologian who sought to reconstruct theology in accordance with the scientific method.

-His lifelong romance with his wife Katharine Fearing Loring forms the subject of If Ever Two Were One, a collection of his correspondence and diary entries.
+His lifelong romance with his wife, Katharine Fearing Loring, forms the subject of If Ever Two Were One, a collection of his correspondence and diary entries.

 Biography

 Abbot was born to Joseph Hale Abbot and Fanny Ellingwood Larcom on November 6, 1836 in Boston, Massachusetts.
 He married Katherine Fearing on August 3, 1859 in Nashua, New Hampshire.
-The couple had three children; Everett Vergnies, Fanny Larcom, and Edward Stanley Abbot.
+The couple had three children: Everett Vergnies, Fanny Larcom, and Edward Stanley Abbot.

 As a spokesman for "free religion", he asserted that Christianity, understood as based on the lordship of Christ, is no longer tenable.
 He rejected all dogma and reliance on Scriptures or creeds, teaching the truth is open to every individual.

 Abbot graduated from Harvard University and the Meadville Theological School.
 He served Unitarian churches in Dover, New Hampshire, and Toledo, Ohio, but his ministry proved controversial, and in 1868 New Hampshire's highest court ruled that the Dover, New Hampshire, First Unitarian Society of Christians' chosen minister was insufficiently "Christian" to serve his congregation.
 See Hale v.
 Everett, 53 N.H.
 9 (1868).
 The Rev. Abbot had, it said, once preached that: